 The Body to modify is Body 1.
 The Modifying body is Body 7 that we just created.
 In this case we did not want to keep the modifying body so leave that option alone.
 Accept with OK and observe what has happened in the model tree.
 What is the Feature Status of the Body 7?

-Create an R50 round on the top edge of Body 1.
+Check that body 1 is the default and create an R50 round on the top edge.
 See Figure 25.